arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

     - routing key works on the binding between exchange and queue, so all of the consumers of one queue shares the same routing key
     - routing key works with exchange type
+    - A queue Q is bound with an exchange E without routing key.
+If a message M is sent to exchange E with routing key K, will queue Q receive the message M?
 - message ackownledge
     - suceeded
     - failed